BGA Rework Station, BGA Hot Air System, BGA Alignment, BGA, Protoyping, SMD, Hot Air Station

 Why & How to Preheat Printed Circuit Boards

-The Importance of Preheating and Post-Cooling™
+The Critical Importance of Preheating & Post-Cooling™ for Printed Circuit Board Soldering

 [TECH 1] [TECH 2] [TECH 3] [TECH 4] [TECH 5] [TECH 6]